sarthfrey/leetcode-course/README.md

 This is a course designed to ramp up an individual ASAP to crush tech interviews.

-At some point I will be expanding upon concepts in this general guide, but I'm quickly typing this up now to help some friends.
+At some point I will be expanding upon concepts in this general guide, but I'm quickly typing this up now to help some friends (shoutout to hansson and revanth).

 ### How to use this Doc